 events & commissions:

 alessandra cianetti is a live art curator, producer and art writer.
 She is co-director of the London-based art organisation Something Human.
-Among the organisation’s activities, since 2013 she has been conceiving, producing and coordinating live and visual art projects across Europe and Southeast Asia in partnership with institutions such as the Barbican, Deptford Lounge, City of Skopje, and with the support, among others, of the Arts Council England and the European Cultural Foundation.
+Among the organisation’s activities, since 2013 she has been conceiving, producing and coordinating live and visual art projects across Europe and Southeast Asia in partnership with institutions such as the Barbican, Deptford Lounge, South London Gallery, City of Skopje, and with the support, among others, of the Arts Council England and the European Cultural Foundation.
 She has worked with international arts and cultural organisations and institutions on numerous contemporary arts and culture events.
 These include artists’ development projects and performances with New Work Network and socially engaged art projects with the drawing shed in London; cultural policies conferences with the Italian Ministry of Culture and Tor Vergata University in Rome (Italy); exhibitions, festivals and publishing projects with Fefe’ Project and Les Flaneurs in Rome; and photography exhibitions with Ikona Gallery in Venice (Italy).
 Alessandra has recently graduated at the MRes Art: Theory and Philosophy at the Central Saints Martins, UAL, London with a practice-based dissertation on the relation between live art and borders.

 contacts: email@example.com | @AleCianetti